narcisolobo/wos-pb-web-fun/02-web-fundamentals/css/03-box-model/README.md

 ### Content
 The content area is where the actual content of the element, such as text or images, is displayed.

-It is defined by the width and height properties.
+Block-level element contents are defined by the width and height properties.
+In the case of inline elements, it is defined ny the width of the element.

 ### Padding
 Padding is the space between the content and the element's border.